From dreams to fire: how Aboriginal Australians shaped biodiversity

 Their review of literature and interviews revealed extensive use of black bean by Aboriginal groups since historical times.
 They even found a songline that told the story of a spirit called Nguthungulli.
 According to the song, the spirit carried and left “bean tree” seeds as he journeyed inland from the east coast to the western ranges.

-But plants aren’t the only group whose distribution has been influenced by humans.
+But plants aren’t the only group whose distribution has been influenced by people.
 Humans and their use of fire has also played a role in the life of some animals.

 Fire and humans